José Gaspar Rodríguez de Francia Biography

 Personal Life & Legacy

-Jose Gaspar Rodriguez de Francia maintained a ledger which contained information about all the women he had slept with.
+Jose Gaspar Rodriguez de Francia maintained a ledger that contained information about all the women he had slept with.
 Despite not having any close relationships with any of these women, he became the father of seven illegitimate children.

 He was a worrier and took several precautions to guard himself against assassination.
 He locked the palace doors himself, and slept with a pistol under his pillow.
 Whenever he went for a ride, he made sure that all bushes and trees along the route were uprooted so that assassins could not hide.
-He also instructed that all the shutters remain closed and ordered pedestrians to prostrate before him as he passed.
+He also instructed that all the shutters remain closed and ordered pedestrians to prostrate themselves before him as he passed.

-Later in life, upon sensing his death, he destroyed all his papers and also refused to take medical aid.
+Later in life, upon sensing his death, he destroyed all his papers and refused to take medical aid.
 Jose Gaspar Rodriguez de Francia died on September 20, 1840, in Asunción, Paraguay.
 He was given a state funeral where the priest eulogized him.

 See the events in life of José Gaspar Rodríguez De Francia in Chronological Order